Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 ## Required documents

-The following documents are required when applying for a German freelance visa.
-Some of these documents are not mentioned on [the official documentation on Berlin.de](https://service.berlin.de/dienstleistung/305249/en/), but they are still required.
-The documents you bring should be in German if possible.
-Some interviewers do not speak English.
+These documents are required for your freelance visa application.

+Your documents can be in English, but it's better if they are in German.
+If they are not in English or German, you might need a translation.
+For official documents like certificates and diplomas, you need a *certified* translation.

 Some interviewers will look at every document.
 Some interviewers will ignore most of the documents.
 It's important to be prepared, but don't worry too much about every detail.